bharadwazguthi/Music-Recommendation-System/README.md

 ## ✅ Future Improvements

-* 🔑 Add authentication for personalized recommendations.
+* 🔑 Add authentication for personalized recommendations
-* 🎶 Direct integration with the **Spotify Web API**.
+* 🎶 Direct integration with the Spotify Web API
-* 📋 Option to create playlists automatically on Spotify/YouTube.
+* 📋 Option to create playlists automatically on Spotify/YouTube
-* 🤖 Smarter recommendations with collaborative filtering or ML.
+* 🤖 Smarter recommendations with collaborative filtering or ML

 ---

 ## 👨‍💻 Author

-Developed with ❤️ by **Guthi Bharadwaz** ✨
+Developed with ❤️ by Guthi Bharadwaz ✨

 ```

 ---

-Do you also want me to include a ready-made **`requirements.txt`** block under this so you can copy everything in one go?
+Do you want me to also clean up your `requirements.txt` in the same plain style so you can drop it into your project directly?
 ```